BrettHallen/Nintendo-Famicom/Family_BASIC_HVC-BS/README.md

 # Nintendo Famicom Family BASIC

-## Version 1.0
+## Version 0 & 1
-This is the original version for the Famicom.<br>
+These are the original versions for the Famicom.<br>

-I don't know much about this but I know [Mr Lurch has done a video](https://youtu.be/f1hPLmRiDNo) with this version.<br>
+I don't know much about this but I know [Mr Lurch has done a video](https://youtu.be/f1hPLmRiDNo) with v1.<br>

 ## Version 2.0A
 - PRG: two 16KB (128Kbit) ROMs (RP2D129 0531 and RP2D129 0532) labelled "HVC-FBI-1A" and "HVC-FBI-1B"